 Before we get to the books, let’s discuss some of the top challenges HR professionals face today.

-The top challenges HR professionals face include amendments to laws and regulations, especially in government-related Human Resource positions, where adjustments are made on a monthly, quarterly, and annual basis.
+The top challenges HR professionals face include changes to laws and regulations.
+This is especially true in government-related Human Resource positions, where adjustments are made often.
 Another common challenge is change management.
-Often, changes in management can lead to the shuffling of team members and their responsibilities which then leads to changes in the hiring and on-boarding side of things.
+Often, changes in management can lead to the shifting of team members and their responsibilities.
+This then leads to changes in the hiring and on-boarding procedures.
 As change management occurs, so do shifts in culture, leadership and workforce development and training.
-Ongoing testing and training manuals require updating and sometimes complete rewrites to adapt to a new leadership management style, or requirements in laws and regulations, and hiring practices.
+Ongoing testing and training manuals require updating and rewriting to adapt to a new leadership management style, or requirements in laws and regulations, and hiring practices.

 One overlooked challenge is technology.
-When new technology is integrated into an organization, laws and regulations need to be in place for use of such technology.
-For example, financial institutions securely track client information that can be easily hacked if not properly protected.
+When new technology is placed into an organization, laws need to be written for use of such technology.
+For example, banks securely track client information that can easily be hacked if not properly protected.
 Each employee requires additional training and testing in order to stay up-to-date on the latest scams to protect their client’s interests.
 There are many obstacles for today’s Human Resource professionals.
 So, what can be done to keep up to speed?
 Upgrading and evolving knowledge is one key to success for Human Resource professionals.

 The 5 Languages of Appreciation in the Workplace by: Gary Chapman & Paul White